johansatge/elastic-columns/readme.md

 ### Ignoring items

-You may add the `elastic-columns-ignore` class to some items if you don't want them to be positionned on the grid.
+You may add the `elastic-columns-ignore` class to some items if you don't want them to be positioned on the grid.
 This can be useful if you are filtering the grid content and don't want to remove items on the fly.

 ```html